Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: Hofstadter Butterfly Lattice Calculations

 \subsection{Quantum oscillations at $\omega_c\gtrsim \Delta$}

-The behavior under strong magnetic fields appears qualitatively similar for both weak and strong sublattice potentials, exhibiting pronounced magneto-oscillations akin to the anomalous De Haas-Van Alphen oscillations observed in insulators at low temperatures, featuring dips at integer filling of LLs, see Fig.~\ref{llsfill}.
+The behavior under strong magnetic fields appears qualitatively similar for both weak and strong sublattice potentials, exhibiting pronounced magneto-oscillations akin to the anomalous De Haas-Van Alphen oscillations observed in insulators at low temperatures, featuring dips at integer filling of LLs.

 The field strength at which these oscillations begin also increases with $\Delta$ as dictated by the condition $\omega_c \simeq\Delta$.
 The magneto-oscillations are stronger at weaker sublattice potentials, that is, when $\Delta\ll\alpha$.
 The magneto-oscillations diminish in strength as the sublattice potential increases.
 This is illustrated in Fig.~\ref{8}.

-In this regime, one should realize that at strong quantizing magnetic fields, the typical number of filled LLs is relatively small ($\lesssim10$).
-To gain further insight, we plotted $SCO$ versus the number of filled LLs and found that the dips in the magneto-oscillations of SCO occur precisely when a LL is filled.
-This is demonstrated in Fig.~\ref{llsfill}.

 The number of filled LLs at a given magnetic field is $\phi_0/\phi_B$.
 As discussed above, the onset of these magneto-oscillations can be explained similarly to the onset of the anomalous de Haas-Van Alphen effect in insulators \cite{Qos}.
-They occur when the cyclotron frequency satisfies $\omega_c \gtrsim \Delta t$.
-This explains the delay in their onset as we increase $\Delta$ in Fig.~\ref{8}.
-When the sublattice potential exceeds $\alpha$, the magneto-oscillations vanish, leading to a continuous curve for SCO.
+They occur when the cyclotron frequency satisfies $\omega_c \gtrsim \Delta$ which explains the delay in their onset as we increase $\Delta$, as observed in Fig.~\ref{8}.
+These quantum oscillations are directly associated with the Dirac spectrum, consistent with the analysis of Ref.~\cite{Qos}, where a similar form of dispersion was considered.
+The connection is further supported by the progressive suppression and eventual disappearance of the oscillations upon increasing the sublattice potential.
+In the limit where $\Delta \gg \alpha$, the Dirac spectrum ceases to set the dominant energy scale, and correspondingly, the oscillatory behavior vanishes.